Biden declares pandemic reset, saying covid ‘need no longer control our lives’

 In the intervening weeks, the former advisers and about two-dozen other outside experts have met regularly with the White House, talking through new initiatives to fight the virus, according to two people who contributed to the plan.

-One idea: a “test-to-treat” initiative, where people who test positive at pharmacies can be prescribed medication on the spot — which Biden previewed on Tuesday night.
+One of the ideas was to prescribe antiviral medications on the spot to people who test positive for the virus.
 Other strategies include an initiative to improve indoor air quality to reduce viral spread, and an initiative to expand research into “long covid,” the constellation of symptoms that persist in many people for weeks or months after their initial infections.

 The outside experts also met with federal health officials to game out the implications of another new variant — and strategies to prevent it from overwhelming the country the way omicron did.